Is your baby developing properly?

 Measuring the baby’s development is here

 Technology has been a big part of our baby's lives - we monitor their sleep habits, watch via video how they are doing throughout the day, and sense their breathing too.

-Now, there is a step further - using Artificial Intelligence - to monitor your baby’s development.
+Now, there is a step further - using Artificial Intelligence - to monitor your baby’s activities day and night.

 LittleOne provides a unique solution that tracks your baby all day, learns their sounds, movements, background engagements, and translates it into information.
 Has your baby heard enough conversations today?
 Are they crying more than usual, in quarantine, and why?
 Have they stayed static, or moved more than usual?
 Have they heard enough music around them?